-10 Procurement Cost Saving Strategies for 2024 (You Can't Ignore)
+10 Procurement Cost Saving Strategies (You Can't Ignore)

 Battle inflation, risk, & uncertainty without compromising vendor relationships.

 Finding ways to reduce costs and grow company savings remains a top priority for procurement leaders.
-As we are nearing 2024, the current challenges hitting them are clearly sticking around for the ride.
+The current challenges hitting them are clearly sticking around for the ride.
 These leaders will continue to fight inflation, supply and transport challenges, labor shortages, and a whole host of other uncertainties.

 Ever-planning ahead and operating strategically, procurement teams hold the greatest potential to unlock massive procurement cost savings and optimize operational workflows for maximum profitability.